 I am currently a Visiting Assistant Professor of Spanish at Loyola University Maryland.
-My research and teaching interests lie in the intersections of contemporary Latin American literature, the cultural politics of emotion, human rights narratives, ecocriticism, and critical theory.
+My research and teaching interests lie in the intersections of contemporary (global) Latin American literature, the cultural politics of emotion, human rights narratives, ecocriticism, and critical theory.
 My book manuscript, Derechos humanos y las políticas de la empatía en la literatura latinoamericana del siglo XXI (Human Rights and the Politics of Empathy in 21st Century Latin American Literature), explores how the work of Evelio Rosero, Juan Gabriel Vásquez, Alonso Sánchez Baute, Rodrigo Rey Rosa, Claudia Hernández, and Horacio Castellanos Moya offer new venues to explore empathy and human rights narratives in the context of Colombian and Guatemalan post-conflict societies.

 My paper “Derechos humanos y corporeidad en Los ejércitos de Evelio Rosero” was recently published in Chasqui.
 Other publications include the papers “Una re-lectura de la violencia en Los papeles del infierno de Enrique Buenaventura” (in Teatro.
 Revista de estudios culturales) and “Niebla de Unamuno más allá de Kierkegaard.
 Amor y polifonía como superación del naturalismo” (in Folios).

 I received my Ph.D. in Spanish studies from the University of Connecticut.
 There, I was the president of LANGSA, the Languages Graduate Student Association, during the 2016-2017 academic year.
 I also co-founded and was the co-editor in chief of UConn’s first open access academic journal, The Quiet Corner Interdisciplinary Journal.